I. Definitions

 II.
 Purpose Of The Statement Of Investment Policies And Procedures

-- Enunciating the investment philosophy the Board of Governors wishes the Investment Committee and its Fund Manager(s) to follow,
+- Enunciating the investment philosophy the Board of Governors desires the Investment Committee and its Fund Manager(s) to follow,

 - Providing guidelines for all parties involved in the investment process,